finnito/Science/content/11sci/as90947/_index.md

 6. Precipitation Reactions
     - Mahi Tuatahi: writing word equation
     - Notes on precipitation reactions
-    - Practice example forming lead iodide
+    - Practice tauria forming lead iodide
 7. Ionic Compounds
     - Need to do more practice with ionic compounds.
     - Mahi Tuatahi: write a word and symbol equation for a precipitation reaction